ravisingh1221/LSTM-Energy-Forecasting/README.md

 Due to data unavailability in this public repo, exact performance metrics (e.g., RMSE, MAE) are not shared here.
 But in the thesis version, **Bidirectional LSTM performed best** in forecasting electricity demand over 24-hour cycles.

-## 📝 License

-This project is developed for academic and research purposes as part of my postgraduate thesis.
-It is open for **educational use only**.
-For commercial use, dataset access, or collaboration inquiries, please feel free to contact me.
----

 ## 📂 Files in this Repo